General Information and Hotel Reservations

 Read More / Nominate

-The Awards Nomination period for 2015 will begin in late Summer 2014 and conclude in late December 2014.
+The Awards Nomination period for will conclude in January 2015.

 Your sponsorship will help advance the effort to promote academic integrity and make the event affordable for attendees dedicated to ethical learning, teaching, research, and service.
 We invite educational affiliates, for-profit educational endeavors, and anyone else interested to contact us regarding sponsorships.